-watchOS 4 is landing on the 19 September and with it it's bringing something called GymKit.
-Announced at WWDC 2017 earlier this year, the fitness-focused feature is all about taking your Apple Watch, whether that's a Series 2 or the new Apple Watch Series 3 and using the built-in NFC chip for something other than Apple Pay.
+watchOS 4 has landed on the Apple Watch, and it's brought with it something called GymKit.
+This brand new fitness-focused feature is all about taking your Apple Watch, whether that's a Series 2 or the new Apple Watch Series 3 and making it work with equipment in the gym.

-Basically, you'll be able to tap your Apple Watch to a compatible piece of gym equipment, sharing a whole bunch of information between the two devices and allowing you to get a more detailed, accurate look at your workouts.
+Using NFC, you can tap your Apple Watch to compatible pieces of gym equipment, and start sharing a whole bunch of information between the two devices, which will supercharge the detail recorded from accurate look at your workouts.

 Essential reading: Apple Watch Series 3 v Series 2